Boating Under the Influence (BUI) Lawyer

 The effects of boating under the influence is nearly identical to a DUI or drunk driving charge, and if you are convicted of BUI, you face serious criminal consequences including probation, mandatory classes, potential jail or prison sentencing, heavy fines and a driver’s license suspension upon conviction.

 The U.S. Guard reports that BUI incidents increase boating fatalities by approximately thirty-four (34%) percent so law enforcement is looking to cite those that may be under the influence.

-If you need help from a defense firm that has experience in handling and fighting or defending BUI cases, contact our firm.
-We can help you.
+Contact Our Firm.
+If you need help from a defense firm that has experience in handling and fighting or defending BUI cases, we can help you.